Bangladesh protests: What's next after court cuts quotas? – DW – 07/22/2024

 Over 150 people have been reported killed and thousands injured in the worst unrest the country has seen in decades.

 This included 30% for descendants of "freedom fighters" who fought for Bangladesh's independence from Pakistan in 1971.
-It was seen as favoring supporters of long-serving Prime Minister Sheikh Hasina and her ruling Awami League, a claim the party denies.
+It was seen as favoring supporters of long-serving Prime Minister Sheikh Hasina and her ruling Awami League, a claim the party has denied.

 In its recommendation, the Supreme Court advised 93% of all appointments are to be based on merit with immediate effect, with 5% going to descendants of freedom fighters, and 2% to people from ethnic minorities or with disabilities.

-However, the court also said that the government is still permitted to change the recommended quota ratio.
+However, the court also said the government is still permitted to change the recommended quota ratio.

 Protesters say demands not fully met